g7sim/cmsimple-XH-CL/README.md

 * The inbuilt  FA-Plugin uses Font Awesome 5.15 free.

-* This Cmsimple - version has an integrated full-backup from the Cmsimple_XH - forum ( start with : ...com/backup ).
-The zip  appears after a long while under userfiles (filebrowser), and is there ready for download.
+* This Cmsimple - version has an integrated full-backup from the Cmsimple_XH - forum (start with : ...com/backup).
+The resulting zip  appears after a long while under userfiles (filebrowser), and is there ready for download.

 * You may not use ( ) ] [ < = or ? in links ) - also for security reasons